TASA-code/TSA/README.md

-# Preliminary Heat Simulation and Analysis (PTSA)
+# Thermal Simulation and Analysis (TSA)
 ## (PTSA initialise)
-Preliminary Heat Simulation and Analysis (PTSA) is preliminary package that offers an insight on the diffusivity of thermal conduction through user defined boundary conditions and heat source.
+Thermal Simulation and Analysis (TSA) is preliminary package that offers an insight on the diffusivity of thermal conduction through user defined boundary conditions and heat source.

 > [!IMPORTANT]
-> The C++ version of PTSA is still under debug phase and will be released after the problems are resolved.
+> The C++ version of TSA is still under debug phase and will be released after the problems are resolved.

 ```
 TITLE INPUT.txt